 In verse 3 David makes reference to a new song.
 He is talking about a new direction in life to go along with establishing his steps.
 Now he can see life's wonderful purpose (and we can too) and it excites us!
 That is why it says "song".
 It made him sing of glory that was going to come.

 Verse 4 gets to the crux of our responsibility and that is to grow; to mature in trusting God as we make our way to the same end that God intends.

-There is a practical reality that we must deal with as we make our way, and that is: like the Israelites in the wilderness, in the midst of our difficulties we frequently forget all of these assurances and we lose sight of Him.
+There is a practical reality that we must deal with as we make our way, and that is that in the midst of our difficulties, like the Israelites in the wilderness, we frequently forget all of these assurances and we lose sight of Him.

 I Corinthians 13:12 "For now we see through a glass, darkly; but then face to face: now I know in part; but then shall I know even as also I am known."